Revised 28 October 2020

 Do not repeat in detail data or other material given in the Introduction or the Results section.
 In particular, contributors should avoid making statements on economic benefits and costs unless their manuscript includes economic data and analyses.
 Avoid claiming priority and alluding to work that has not been completed.
 New hypotheses may be stated if needed, however they should be clearly labeled as such.
 About 30 references can be included.
 These articles generally should not have more than six authors.

-Brief Reports should be similar to Original Article but should not exceeds 1500 words and 15 references.
+Brief Reports: They should be similar to Original Article but should not exceeds 1500 words and 15 references.

 Review articles (including for Ethics forum, Education forum, E-Medicine, etc.):